 It is that time of the year when the temperature is all about extremes.
-It’s either the heart of summer or in the depths of winter, depending on which hemisphere you are in.
-Some of us are looking for extra gloves for warmth while others are tipping bottles of water over their heads in a vain attempt to get some relief from the heat.
-We have already looked at ways to fight the extreme cold so now let’s turn our attention to ways to stay cool so you can keep pedalling even when the temperature soars.
+Depending on which hemisphere you are in it’s either heading into the heat of summer or toward the depths of winter.
+Some of us are looking for extra gloves for warmth and rain jackets while others are tipping bottles of water over their heads in a vain attempt to get some relief from the heat.
+That makes it the ideal time to bring out the articles we’ve done on coping with whatever the weather may throw at you.
+Last week it was riding in the rain, so now let’s turn our attention to ways to stay cool so you can keep pedalling even when the temperature soars.
 Who knows, for those of you currently shivering away, thinking about summer may even distract you from those frozen toes for a moment.

 Leeming’s tips on how to beat the heat: